A pop-up or portable studio along with photo booths are now an essential addition to all high-end events and promotions.

-Often compared and sometimes mistaken fora photo booth the “pop up” studio offers a studio enviroment where a professional photographer will direct you into the most flattering pose which is always desirable especially when your guests have taken the time and effort to look their best.
+Often compared and often mistaken for a photo booth the pop up studio offers a studio environment with associated lighting where a professional photographer will direct participants into the most flattering pose for the best looking images.

 Here’s the new website designed and coded from the ground up hosted on state of the art enterprise class Microsoft Azure cloud technology.
 Photographers websites are a fine balance between displaying our photography in the most prominent way and providing the information needed to make an informed choice when selecting a professional photographer.
 We hope you find the site interesting an informative.
 Please don’t hesitate to get in touch if there’s anything further you would like to know.

 The site relaunch coincides with the Smartpicsuk® event photography brand becoming a registered trade mark in the UK so if you see another it’s a copycat and certainly not associated or affiliated with ourselves.

 Trademarking and branding is now an integral part of many of the photography jobs we now undertake for our corporate clients.
 Combined with our on site printing it becomes a powerful and very cost effective way of promoting your brand or marketing message.